cse330-fall-2021/wumarket/README.md

 1. Languages/Frameworks used (10 points)

 - 10 points: Learn and Use Flask
+- 10 points: Learn and Use MongoDB
+**- 5 points: Learn and Use Gunicorn**

 2. Functionality (60 points)

 - 10 points: User must register with Wash U email, a verification email will be sent.

-- 10 points: User can log in/out, have a profile with their bio, info, etc., which they can edit.
+- 10 points: User can log in/out, **have a profile with their bio, info, etc., which they can edit.**

 - 10 points: The main page displays products to sell/trade with title, price range, etc.

-- 10 points: User can message other users about a certain product.
+- 10 points: **User can message other users about a certain product.**

-- 10 points: Products can be edited, added, deleted by seller, marked as sold
+- 10 points: **Products can be edited, added, deleted by seller, marked as sold**

 - 10 points: Database contains Users, Products, Messages with the necessary columns and column types to maintain the above functionality